geocodes-eng/geocodes-eng/README.md

-- 👋 Hi, I’m a geotechnical engineer that loves to code
+👋 Hi, I’m a geotechnical engineer that loves to code
-- 👀 I’m interested in all things Python and geotechnical and earthquake engineering
+👀 I’m interested in all things Python and geotechnical earthquake engineering

+### 🛠 &nbsp;Tech Stack

 <!---
 geocodes-eng/geocodes-eng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.